“How to write a blog post” – an age-old question that’s probably got you pacing around your home office like a caged lion, right?

 - How To Drive Traffic with Your Outdated Content by Ana Hoffman

-The post you are reading now is also an example of an instructional post!
+It’s also an example of an instructional post.

 List posts are easy to spot by their titles.